vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:function:: get_outputs()

-   Return a read-only mapping of all outputs registered on the current node.
+   Return a read-only mapping of all outputs registered on the current environment.

    The mapping will automatically update when a new output is registered.